GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 - **99.9% of "Add to Cart" requests should be successful within 2 seconds, measured over a 30-day rolling window**.
 This SLO focuses on the key user action ("Add to Cart") and sets targets for both availability (99.9% success rate) and latency (2-second response time).
 It's specific, measurable, and directly tied to user experience, ensuring a smooth and efficient shopping experience.
 The addition of "measured over a 30-day rolling window" specifies the timeframe for evaluating the SLO.
 This means that the success rate and response time are calculated based on data collected over the past 30 days.
 This rolling window provides a continuous and up-to-date assessment of the SLO's performance.

-### Success Criteria

-- You have crafted 2 SLOs for the **Movie Guru** app.
-Each SLO includes the following components, demonstrating a comprehensive understanding of how to define and measure service level objectives:
-  - **Objective:** A clear statement of the desired reliability target for a specific user journey or feature.
-  - **Service Level Indicator (SLI):**  A specific and measurable metric used to assess the service's performance against the objective (e.g., availability, latency, error rate).
-  - **Target:**  The desired level of performance for the SLI (e.g., 99.9% availability).
-  - **Time window:** The period over which the SLI is measured (e.g., 30-day rolling window).
-  - [OPTIONAL] **Measurement:**  A clear description of how the SLI will be measured and tracked (e.g., using logs, monitoring tools, user feedback).

 ## Challenge 4: Let the monitoring begin